achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 Through luck, skill, or a combination of both, this agent is able to expertly defend himself against multiple foes.
 Opponents gain no gang up bonus against him.

-##Ranged Pin
-**Requirements**: Seasoned, Shooting d8+ or Throwing d8+

-The agent may use certain missile weapons (knives, arrows, spears, etc.) to pin opponents to nearby surfaces.
-The opponent must be within 1”of a wall, tree, or similar surface.
-Make a Shooting or Throwing roll at –2.
-If successful, the target takes normal damage and is pinned, requiring a successful Strength roll to break free.
-With a raise, the opponent must make his Strength roll at –2 or remain pinned.
 ##Silent Kill
 **Requirements**: Veteran, Unarmed Combat (Advanced)